CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 #### OPS.1.2.3.M4 Malware Protection [User]

 Immediately before and immediately after a data transfer and when exchanging or shipping data carriers, these must be checked for malware (see OPS1.1.4 Protection against malicious programs).
-It is important to ensure that the protection program used can detect macro viruses and that it is up-to-date.The sender should attach a malware audit log to the submitted volume or attach it to a file sent electronically.
+It is important to ensure that the protection program used can detect macro viruses and that it is up-to-date.
+The sender should attach a malware audit log to the submitted volume or attach it to a file sent electronically.
 It is recommended to keep this log as a copy.
 The recipient would have a first impression of the integrity of the transmitted data on the basis of this protocol.
 However, this does not release the recipient from another malware check.
 On the other hand, the sender can make it plausible in case of complaints about malicious software that infestation was unlikely.

 #### OPS.1.2.3.M5 loss report [user]